 - Death by Childbirth: No doubt common enough in India under The Raj.
 Aparna dies giving birth to her and Apu's son Kamal.

 - It's All Junk: A despairing Apu throws away the manuscript of his novel after Aparna dies.

-- Leaning on the Fourth Wall: When Apu talks about the novel he wants to write about his own life."Through his education and struggles, we watch as he sheds his old superstitions and fixed views."
+- Leaning on the Fourth Wall: When Apu talks about the novel he wants to write about his own life, emphasized with a cameo from Pather Panchali's theme."Through his education and struggles, we watch as he sheds his old superstitions and fixed views."

 - Marriage Before Romance: Apu is jittery at first after being coaxed into marrying a woman he literally just met, and Aparna for her part breaks down sobbing when she gets her first look at Apu's shabby little one-room apartment.
 But they wind up falling deeply in love.

 - Maternal Death?
 Blame the Child!: When Pulu asks Apu why he has refused to even visit his son Kajal, who is being raised by Aparna's family, since he was born, Apu replies, "It's because Kajal is alive that Aparna isn't."

 - Most Writers Are Writers: Apu is trying and mostly failing to scratch out a living as an author.
 Part of the reason he's struggling so badly is that he rejects jobs as a manual laborer and a clerk as being beneath him.

 - Time Skip: The ending skips five years to find Apu's infant son now a mischievous child in Aparna's family's household.

 - Train-Station Goodbye: Apu bids Aparna goodbye as she goes home to deliver the baby, complete with standard jog-after-the-train farewells as she reminds him of some errands to run.

 - Untranslated Title: The World of Apu (and some sources refer to the film by this title).